AIESydProgYr12021/aie_cpd-Samnang/Documentation/01 - GameDesignPitch.md

 # Game Design Pitch
 This is a skeleton/reference for a game design pitch.
 A full design will be much longer!

 ## Working Title
-Your game’s title should communicate the gameplay and the style of the game

 "Bomb go Boom"

 ## Concept statement
 The game in a tweet: one or two sentences at most that say what the game is and why it’s fun.

-"bomb go boom" is a strategic, maze-based video game
+"bomb go boom" is a strategic, maze-based video game, where you the player go around and blow brick walls up. and to finnish the game u need to collect 3 points at the end of the map.

 ## Target audience
 Age, gender, game or other relevant interests